 What happens if a child at the center has a positive COVID-19 test?

 - Everyone at the center would have to get tested and the center would close for 14 days or pending test results.
 We will be closely monitoring the situation and keeping parents informed on a daily basis to ensure the safety of everyone.

 What if it is my child with the positive test results?

 - We uphold a confidentiality policy and your information will remain private.

 Didn't see your question answered, feel free to contact us any time through email at: email@example.com and we will get back to you within 24 hours of the next business day.

 Grandma's House is an afterschool non-profit tutoring program that provides free tutoring for at-risk students.
-Our teach staff is made up of retired teachers who volunteer their time to provide academic support for children who need some additional support to be successful.
+Our teaching staff is made up of retired teachers who volunteer their time to provide academic support for children who need additional support to be successful.
 This program does not received state or federal funding. it is financed by fundraisers and donations from the community please partner with us by donating to this wonderful program.
 You can help make a difference in the lives of our children.

 Powered by GoDaddy Website Builder